thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/provision-and-abundance.md

 toc_max_heading_level: 4
 title: Provision and Abundance | Because He Lives
 sidebar_label: Provision and Abundance
-description: Because Jesus lives, I have life and life more abundantly!
-Now that identity and authority are established, the believer sees the fullness and richness of life in Christ—spiritually, emotionally and even materially.
+description: Because Jesus lives, I have life more abundantly!
+This establishes the believer's identity and authority, revealing the fullness and richness of life in Christ—spiritually, emotionally, and even materially.
 keywords: ["Abundance","Freedom from Poverty","abundant life","blessings in Christ","fullness of life","life to the full","divine provision","overflow of grace","spiritual riches in Jesus","more than enough"]
 ---